 A town with a turbulent past, located in the hinterland of Rovinj, fourteen kilometers towards Pula.
 Even before the Romans, there was a prehistoric hillfort.
 Historical documents, remains of Roman buildings, bronze coins and other finds testify to the fact that Bale played the role of a Roman fortress.
 Bale still remains one of the most beautiful villages located on a hill, at an altitude of 140 meters, in Istria.
 Old, stone, medieval streets lined with houses from the 14th and 15th centuries meander in a circle around the hill, creating an urban landscape of enviable beauty.
 The most attractive for tourists are galleries, shops and taverns that give the city a relaxed, artistic atmosphere.
 They are close to Rovinj, which makes this place suitable for a simple day trip and a refreshing break from the busy coast.
 Near Bale, in Colone Bay, rich dinosaur fossils have been found that you can study closely at the Ulika Gallery in Bale City Hall.

-№93 in locations of Croatia
+№225 in Cities of Croatia